-220 The identified conditions under which control actions are unsafe can also be used to generate high-level safety requirements for the entire treatment system, including the safety requirements for regulation, management, treatment planning, and treatment delivery.
+The identified conditions under which control actions are unsafe can also be used to generate high-level safety requirements for the entire treatment system, including the safety requirements for regulation, management, treatment planning, and treatment delivery.

 2.F.
-Determine how each unsafe control action could occur.
+Determine how each unsafe control action could occur

-Potential causes for UCAs are determined by identifying the ways in which each UCA might occur, that

-- 225 is, by creating causal scenarios for each UCA that was developed in Section 2.E.
+Potential causes for UCAs are determined by identifying the ways in which each UCA might occur, that is, by creating causal scenarios for each UCA that was developed in Sec.
+2.E.
 A causal scenario should include the context in which the UCA could occur.
-There is likely more than one scenario per UCA and include things such as improperly performing equipment, process drifts or mistakes, and human cognitive biases.
-Besides identifying scenarios leading to unsafe control actions, one other type of unsafe behavior needs to be included in the causal analysis and that is when a safe control action is - correctly issued but never executed.
+There is likely more than one scenario per UCA and includes things such as improperly performing equipment, process drifts or mistakes, and human cognitive biases.
+Besides identifying scenarios leading to unsafe control actions, one other type of unsafe behavior needs to be included in the causal analysis and that is when a safe control action is correctly issued but never executed.
 The causes here typically involve component failures.

 While there is not yet any rigorously defined method for creating causal scenarios, there are templates and heuristics to help identify them.
-For example, they can be developed in part by considering the following potential causes: i) the process model is incomplete or inconsistent (how could this occur?), ii) flaws in the control algorithm, perhaps because the software or human was not informed about the

-- 235 complete requirements for the algorithm, iii) delayed, missing, or incorrect process inputs or outputs including controller-to-controller communication problems, iv) feedback that is delayed, missing, or wrong including measurement inaccuracies, v) equipment or component failure or simply process drifts caused by changing human behavior over time as they get more familiar with the procedures and start to take short cuts and (vi) unidentified or out-of-range process disturbances. - 240 For this work, two members of the team brainstormed a list of ways that each UCA could occur.
+For example, they can be developed in part by considering the following potential causes: (i) the process model is incomplete or inconsistent (how could this occur?), (ii) flaws in the control algorithm, perhaps because the software or human was not informed about the complete requirements for the algorithm, (iii) delayed, missing, or incorrect process inputs or outputs including controller-to-controller communication problems, (iv) feedback that is delayed, missing, or wrong including measurement inaccuracies, (v) equipment or component failure or simply process drifts caused by changing human behavior over time as they get more familiar with the procedures and start to take short cuts, and (vi) unidentified or out-of-range process disturbances.

+For this work, two members of the team brainstormed a list of ways that each UCA could occur.
 These were considered a list of initial causal scenarios.
 The initial scenarios were then checked by talking to a broader team of radiation oncologists, therapists, and physicists.
 Finally, the two team members went back to identify the context(s) that could lead to the initial scenarios.

 2.G.
-Failure Modes and Effects Analysis.
+Failure modes and effects analysis

-- A bullet point list outlining the new radiosurgery procedure was provided to the analysis team for developing the FMEA.
+A bullet point list outlining the new radiosurgery procedure was provided to the analysis team for developing the FMEA.
 The team was experienced in performing FMEA and also completely independent of the STPA analysis team.
-The methodology used to perform the FMEA was based on Ford et al's streamlined approach11.
-The analysis was performed as follows: - 1.
-Create a process map that describes the steps involved in the proposed treatment process. - For each step in the proposed treatment process, ask 'What could go wrong?'
+The methodology used to perform the FMEA was based on the streamlined approach of Ford et al.11 The analysis was performed as follows:

+- 1. Create a process map that describes the steps involved in the proposed treatment process. - 2.
+For each step in the proposed treatment process, ask "What could go wrong?"
 The result of this is a series of failure modes.
 There could be multiple failure modes for each process step. - 3.
-For each failure mode, ask 'How could this have gone wrong?'
+For each failure mode, ask "How could this have gone wrong?"
 The result of this is a number of causes for each failure mode.
-There could be multiple causes for each failure mode. - Determine the severity (S), probability of occurrence (O), and likelihood of detection (D) values for each failure mode/cause following TG-100 tables and calculate the Risk Priority Number (RPN) for each failure mode/cause combination. - Use the Risk Priority Number to rank the Failure Modes.
-Review the top Failure Modes (Risk Priority Number ≥ 300).
+There could be multiple causes for each failure mode. - 4.
+Determine the severity (S), probability of occurrence (O), and likelihood of detection (D) values for each failure mode/cause following TG-100 tables and calculate the risk priority number (RPN) for each failure mode/cause combination. - 5.
+Use the risk priority number to rank the failure modes.
+Review the top failure modes (risk priority number \geq 300).